Practical

 1000 Brussels

-Up on the Mountain takes you deep into the forests of the American West, where Southeast Asian refugees, Latino immigrants and rural Americans follow the seasonal rhythms of wild mushroom harvesting.
-On foot and working in public lands, these foragers carve out a form of self-employment rooted in knowledge of nature and mutual support.
-For many, mushroom picking offers one of the few accessible alternatives to mainstream wage labor.
+Up on the Mountain takes you deep into the forests of the American West.
+Here, Southeast Asian refugees, Latino immigrants and rural Americans follow the seasonal rhythms of wild mushroom harvesting, forging a way of life rooted in autonomy, community and deep knowledge of the land.

-After the screening, join us for a conversation exploring the film’s central themes: informal economies, survival at the edges of capitalism, and the politics of access to nature.
-Director Olivier Matthon will share personal insights from his own life as a mushroom picker and the making of the film, while historian Benoît Henriet (VUB) reflects on foraging at the edge of capitalism.
+After the screening, join us for a conversation exploring the film’s central themes: informal economies, survival at the edges of capitalism and the politics of access to nature.
+Director Olivier Matthon will share personal insights from his own life as a mushroom picker and the making of the film, while historian Benoît Henriet (VUB) reflects on foraging and post-colonial dynamics.
+Anthropologist Alice Vittoria (VUB) will moderate the discussion.

 Program